 Keeping cool is the first thing on everyone’s mind as the temperatures begin to rise.
 There are a number of ways to keep you and your home cool during the hottest part of the year.
 When the Summer temperatures begin to hit triple digits it’s time to seal the house and turn on the air conditioning.
-It doesn’t matter if you have a central unit or a window unit be sure to turn it on when the heat gets to extremes.
+It doesn’t matter if you had an Air Conditioning Installer put in a central unit or a window unit, be sure to turn it on when the heat gets to extremes.

 Forget about Natural Light